Latest posts by Matthew Wright (see all)

 All these ships were in development when Fisher’s Committee on Designs met in January 1905.
 It comprised Fisher, the Controller – John Jellicoe – and others, including members of the DNC’s department.
 Although Watts brought expanded Lord Nelson designs to the table, the all big-gun concept was a no-brainer.

-The remarkable aspect of this Committee’s work was not so much the slenderness of their 121 page final report as the speed with which they produced designs for both a proposed new battleship and an ‘armoured cruiser’ – just seven weeks from January 1905.
+The remarkable aspect of this Committee’s work was not so much the slenderness of their 121 page final report as the speed with which they produced designs for both a proposed new battleship and an ‘armoured cruiser’ – just seven weeks from late December 1904.
 This underscored the fact that thinking was already well advanced along these lines; but the speed with which they worked out the details, coupled with lack of engineering expertise in the committee, led to errors in the final layout of HMS Dreadnought.
 It is worth noting that their final report was issued over two months before the Battle of Tsushima which is sometimes cited as an influence on warship design of the period.

 In many ways Dreadnought was less revolution than evolution.
 She was not radically larger than the Lord Nelson class – 17,900 tons normal load versus the Lord Nelson’s 15,925 tons.
 This was a lesser proportional jump than between the 12,590 ton displacement of Nile of 1888 and the 15,580 ton displacement of her successor Royal Sovereign class of 1889.
 Similarly, Dreadnought‘s broadside at 6600 lb was not radically heavier at intended battle range than Lord Nelson’s 5200 lb.